4. Book a cycling package for ultimate convenience

 12. Look at the elevation profiles of your routes

 Have you found your ideal hotel or apartment?
-Then open komoot and plan a coffee round at your location.
-On our own trip in the Auvergne, I found out that there is/was not one metre of flatness around my campsite.
+Then open a route planner and plan a coffee round at your location. (+/- 30km) On my trip in the Auvergne I found out that there is/was not a metre of flatness around my campsite.
 Case in point, especially if you are not used to climbing, or if you are working towards better fitness.

 13. Join an event